Green-Software-Foundation/if-docs/docs/users/how-to-use-the-explain-feature.md

 # How to check parameters and units using `explainer`

 Manifest files can get complicated, especially when there are many plugin instances initialized.
 It can be challenging to keep track of the flow of parameters and their units through a pipeline.
-To help manifest authors and auditors verify the correct flow of information through a pipeline, we provide the `explainer` feature.
+To help IMP authors and auditors verify the correct flow of information through a pipeline, we provide the `explainer` feature.

-`explainer` adds a block to the manifest that simply lists the parameter metadata used be the plugin's instance in the manifest.
+`explainer` adds a block to the IMP that simply lists the parameter metadata used be the plugin's instance in the IMP.
 The metadata contains:

 - **plugins:** the list of plugins where the parameter is used
 - **unit**: the unit in which the parameter is expressed
 - **description:** a plain-language summary of the parameter
 - **aggregation-method:**: The appropriate method to use when aggregating the parameter across time or components (e.g. should it be summed, averaged, or held constant)

-This information allows you to check that the units output by one plugin are consistent with those expected as inputs to another, in one clear itemized list in your output manifest.
+This information allows you to check that the units output by one plugin are consistent with those expected as inputs to another, in one clear itemized list in your output IMP.

 Note that when the parameter has different units across instances, an error will occur.

 ## Toggling `explainer` on or off

-To enable the `explainer` feature, add the following line to your manifest, somewhere in the manifest context (e.g. above the `plugins` block):
+To enable the `explainer` feature, add the following line to your IMP, somewhere in the IMP context (e.g. above the `plugins` block):

 ```yaml
 explainer: true